jimenezsotoj1/Tableau_Retail_Store_Dashboard_Data_Visualization/README.md

 ## Process
 #### Data Sources Used:
-I downloaded the CSV files from the source and uploaded them to Tableau.
+I downloaded the CSV files from the **[Source](https://github.com/chrisfrenchjr/SQLQueries/blob/main/Retail%20Sales%20Data.xlsx)** and uploaded them to Tableau.

-Link to GitHub Project: **[Source Data](https://github.com/chrisfrenchjr/SQLQueries/blob/main/Retail%20Sales%20Data.xlsx)**
+Link to GitHub Project: